movabletype/mt-plugin-facebook-instantarticle/readme.md

 * Strip all comments
 * Wrap img elements with `<figure>...</figure>` if not.
 * `<figure>` tags would independ from `<p>...</p>`
+* h3, h4, h5 and h6 tags are converted to h2.
 * Some options to handle the filter behavior.

 ### options